adri-standard/adri/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Discussion
 about: Start a discussion about ADRI project direction, architecture, or community topics
-title: '[Discussion] '
+title: "[Discussion] "
-labels: ['discussion', 'question']
+labels: question
 assignees: ''

 ---

 ## Topic